Monday, 24 August 2015

 -->

-Asha skipped in through the gates after getting down from the school bus, her satchel rattling and her lunch bag waving wildly.
+Asha skipped in through the gates after getting down from the school bus, her satchel rattling behind her, her lunch bag waving wildly.
 She smiled as Chander the watchman gave her a mock salute.

-‘What is in that lunch box baby?’ he asked.
-‘Sandwiches as usual…’ she replied without turning, her disappointment evident in her voice.
-She spotted Madhu, her best friend and they both began running in a bid to reach the classroom first.
+‘What is in that lunch box?’ he asked.
+‘Chapati as usual…’ she replied without turning, her disappointment evident in her voice.
+She spotted Neeru, her best friend.
+The two sprinted towards the classroom eager to outdo the other.

-In class her teacher had a surprise waiting for her.
+A surprise awaited Asha in the classroom.
 She was to play the lead in the class play Red Riding Hood.

-After a hectic morning, I sat down thankfully at my desk taking a much-needed break.
+After a hectic morning, I sat down thankfully at my desk for a much-needed break.
 I stared at Asha’s photograph on my desk.
-Dressed in a bright red T Shirt and a denim skirt, she had given her best smile to the camera.
-She was my three-foot tall angel, my world.
+Dressed in a bright red T Shirt and a denim skirt, she had given her best smile.
+She was my three-foot, four inch angel, my world.
 I sighed, thinking about the argument we had that morning.
-Kritya wandered in with a mug of steaming coffee, ‘Hey!
-Have you sent out the reports we prepared…’she stopped in mid sentence.
+Kritya wandered in with a mug of coffee, ‘Hey!
+Have you sent out the reports we prepared…’she stopped mid sentence.

 ‘Daughter trouble?’ she asked.